 NCOA has partnered with the Government Technology & Services Coalition to help transitioning military members who are considering government contracting.

-If you are interested in receiving more information on government contracting and want special invitations and announcements about upcoming courses, please sign up here.
+If you are interested in receiving more information on government contracting and want to receive special invitations and announcements about upcoming courses, please sign up here.

 NCOA offers numerous training sessions on how to become a federal government contractor.
 Traditionally held at NCOA job fairs around the country, these sessions describe everything from how to start to how to succeed.
 Webinars and an online library of sessions will also be added in the near future.